-Do you only have one week to explore Portugal?
-Our recommendation is to see as many sides of this beautiful country as possible, by starting at the Algarve and making your way north to Porto.
-Although one week isn’t enough time to dig deep into the culture or head off the beaten track, it can give ambitious travelers a good first impression of this fantastic country.
-Hold onto your hats, because it’s going to be an energetic journey!
+Only have a week to explore Portugal?
+See as many sides of this beautiful country as possible by starting in the Algarve and making your way north to Porto.
+Although one week isn’t enough time to dig deep into the culture or head off the beaten track, it’ll give you a great first impression of this fantastic country.
+Here’s our ideal way to spend a – near – perfect week in Portugal.

-The two main international airports are in Lisbon and Porto; the third is in Faro, but consider entering the country through one of the first two and then catching a connecting flight to Faro.
-There are also trains and buses that head into the Algarve, but some travelers may prefer flying to get there more quickly (flights from Lisbon take about 45 minutes).
+The two main international airports are in Lisbon and Porto – the third is in Faro, but consider entering the country through one of the first two and then catching a connecting flight to Faro.
+There are also trains and buses that head into the Algarve, but you may prefer flying to get there more quickly as flights from Lisbon take about 45 minutes.

-In the Algarve, the coast is the shining star and the region is lined with stunning beaches that look too beautiful to be true.
-Lagos, Albufeira, Portimão, and Tavira are a few of the more popular city stops highlighted by spectacular beaches, seaside caves, and multi-toned cliffs.
-We suggest stopping at Camilo Beach, Benagil Cave, the Beach of Three Brothers (Praia dos Três Irmãos), and the lighthouse at Piedade Point.
+In the Algarve, the coast is the shining star and the region is lined with beaches that look too beautiful to be true.
+Lagos, Albufeira, Portimão and Tavira are a few of the more popular city stops highlighted by spectacular beaches, seaside cafes and multi-toned cliffs.
+Stop at Camilo Beach, Benagil Cave, the Beach of Three Brothers (Praia dos Três Irmãos), and the lighthouse at Piedade Point.
 Renting a car is the easiest way to jump from one sight to the next.

-Some visitors like to get in the water as soon as possible, while others prefer enjoying the coast from afar.
-Trekking, surfing, sunbathing, and kayaking are just a few of the popular activities on offer.
+While some visitors like to get in the water as soon as possible, you may prefer to enjoy the coast from afar.
+Trekking, surfing, sunbathing and kayaking are just a few of the popular activities on offer.

-Another gem in the Algarve is the Ria Formosa lagoon system and its islands, a natural treasure that is listed as one of Portugal’s Seven Natural Wonders and located around Faro’s coast.
-In the Ria Formosa, birdwatching is a unique treat and there are more than 200 bird species here.
+Another great spot in the Algarve is the Ria Formosa lagoon system and its islands – a natural treasure that’s listed as one of the Seven Natural Wonders in Portugal and located around the Faro coast.
+In the Ria Formosa, birdwatching is a unique treat; there are more than 200 bird species here.

-Do you consider yourself a seafood connoisseur?
-Portugal’s charming fishing villages are filled with excellent restaurants offering freshly caught fish and seafood on their daily menus.
+Consider yourself a seafood connoisseur?
+The charming fishing villages in Portugal are filled with excellent restaurants offering freshly caught fish and seafood.
 The best seafood dish to try in the Algarve is the mixed seafood cataplana: steam-cooked fish and shellfish in a traditional copper pot.

-Drive or hop on a train and head north to Lisbon, Portugal’s lively and artistic capital city.
-After arriving and sampling your first pastel da nata, spend a few hours meandering through and exploring the winding streets of Alfama, the oldest neighborhood in the city and the most popular spot to hear fado, Portugal’s magically melancholic traditional music.
+Drive or hop on a train and head north to Lisbon, the lively and artistic capital city of Portugal.
+After arriving and sampling your first pastel da nata, spend a few hours meandering through the winding streets of Alfama – the oldest neighbourhood in the city and the most popular spot to hear fado, Portugal’s magically melancholic traditional music.

-For snapping photos and embracing stunning panoramic views, try visiting the São Jorge Castle and a few local neighborhood miradouros (viewpoints).
+For snapping photos and embracing panoramic views, visit the São Jorge Castle and a few local neighbourhood miradouros (viewpoints).

-Where should you eat amidst all that sightseeing?
-Finding a nice spot is sometimes as easy as closing your eyes and pointing (the restaurants are everywhere), but these restaurants stand out from the rest.
-If you’re in the mood for something quick and budget-friendly, a popular suggestion is finding a cervejaria or churrasqueira and ordering frango assado, Portugal’s take on spicy grilled chicken.; or head to Cais do Sodré and choose one of the tascas or riverside cafés for a quick meal with a view.
+Where should you eat amid all that sightseeing?
+Finding a nice spot is sometimes as easy as closing your eyes and pointing – restaurants are everywhere.
+If you’re in the mood for something quick and budget-friendly, a popular suggestion is finding a cervejaria or churrasqueira and ordering frango assado: a Portuguese take on spicy grilled chicken.
+Or head to Cais do Sodré and choose one of the tascas or riverside cafés for a quick meal with a good view.

-An afternoon in Lisbon is an excellent time to head to Belém, where it’s possible to tour magnificent buildings with significant heritage importance.
+An afternoon in Lisbon is an excellent time to head to Belém, where it’s possible to tour magnificent heritage buildings.
 The Jeronimos Monastery, the Belém Tower, and the Discoveries Monument are three key landmarks not to miss.

 It’s best to visit Sintra with a plan and know which castles and palaces you want to see most.
-The Pena Palace, Quinta da Regaleira, and Castle of the Moors may arguably be the three most popular landmarks for first-time visitors.
+The Pena Palace, Quinta da Regaleira and Castle of the Moors are arguably the three most popular landmarks for first-time visitors.

 Make your way to Porto, but fit in enough time for one stop first.
-Two great locations to choose from are the historic riverside city of Coimbra, located in central Portugal and home to the country’s oldest university, and Portugal’s Art Nouveau capital, Aveiro, a romantic city nicknamed “The Venice of Portugal.”
+Two great locations to choose from are the historic riverside city of Coimbra, in central Portugal and home to the country’s oldest university, or the art nouveau capital of Portugal, Aveiro, a romantic city nicknamed the Venice of Portugal.

-Finally, wrap up your trip in traditional Porto, home of delicious croissants (just ask the locals about their love of Porto’s croissants), the francesinha calorie bomb, sweet Port wine, crisp Vinho Verde, and amazing landmarks that give the city its own special personality.
+Wrap up your trip in traditional Porto, home of delicious croissants, the francesinha calorie bomb, sweet port wine, crisp vinho verde and amazing landmarks that give the city a special personality.

-By the end of a busy week-long voyage through this amazing country, it’s probably time for a little rest and relaxation, but first, make sure to visit the Ribeira District for some more sightseeing.
-History buffs may like seeing the house where Henry the Navigator was born, called the Casa do Infante, and you can also check out some of the incredible displays of azulejo mosaics that Porto is home to.
+By the end of a busy week-long voyage through this amazing country, it’s probably time for a little rest and relaxation – but first, be sure to visit the Ribeira District for a little more sightseeing.
+History buffs may like seeing the house where Henry the Navigator was born – called the Casa do Infante – and you can also check out some of the incredible displays of azulejo mosaics.

-A few last-minute activities to fit in before saying adeus to Portugal include a wine-tasting at one of Porto’s local wineries, going for a walk along a nearby beach, taking in a spectacular view from a rooftop terrace, and shopping in one of the local markets.
+A few last-minute activities to fit in before saying adeus to Portugal include a wine tasting at one of the local wineries, walking along a nearby beach, taking in a spectacular view from a rooftop terrace and shopping in one of the local markets.